joaotavora/sly/README.md

 install the package `sly`.

 *That's it*. `sly-mode` will automatically come up in every `.lisp` file.
 To fire up SLY, connect to a Lisp and get a friendly REPL, use `M-x sly`.

+Even if you already have SLIME installed, SLY will ask you and temporarily disable it for the Emacs session.

 <!-- TODO put a screeshot here, maybe -->